Xijiang1997/BOOST-Ising/README.md

 After filteration, we can run the main detection function `Boost_Ising`.

-Notes: Matrix is the only format acceptable for the BOOST-Ising function.
+Notes: Matrix is the only format acceptable for the 'count' input in the BOOST-Ising function.
 Each column is the expression counts for a gene.
 Column names are gene names.
 ```r
 detect_result <- Boost_Ising (count_f,loc_f, norm_method = 'tss', clustermethod = 'MGC')
 ```